Schedule a conditional export or alert

 -

-For In data element, select the target element to which the data availability applies.
+In the In data element field, select the target element that must meet the data availability condition.

 -

-Click Test Condition to check if the target element currently meets the condition.
-If the results don’t align with your expectations, confirm that you selected the correct condition and target element.
+Click Test condition to check if the target element currently meets the condition.
+If the results don’t align with your expectations, confirm that you selected the correct target element and configured the condition appropriately.

 -